infiniflow/ragflow/docs/guides/manage_team_members.md

 Invite or remove team members, join or leave a team.

 By default, each RAGFlow user is assigned a single team named after their name.
-RAGFlow allows you to invite an unlimited number of RAGFlow users to your team.
+RAGFlow allows you to invite RAGFlow users to your team.
 Your team members can help you:

 - Upload documents to your datasets.
 - Update document configurations in your datasets.